Sébastien Lecornu: Military procurements

-Prime Minister (September 2025-present)
+Prime minister (2025-present)

-Lecornu was appointed Prime Minister on 9 September 2025 by President Emmanuel Macron.
+Lecornu was appointed prime minister on 9 September 2025 by President Emmanuel Macron.
 He succeeded François Bayrou, who was forced to resign on the same day following the failure of a vote of confidence in the National Assembly the day before.

-Shortly after his appointment, Le Figaro and Paris Match revealed that Sébastien Lecornu visited former President Nicolas Sarkozy at his offices in the 8th arrondissement of Paris, who assured him of his friendship and support.
+Shortly after his appointment, Le Figaro and Paris Match revealed that Lecornu had visited former president Nicolas Sarkozy at his offices in the 8th arrondissement of Paris, who assured him of his friendship and support.

 On 13 September 2025, in an interview with the regional daily press, he announced that he would abandon the abolition and reinstating of the two public holidays, an unpopular measure sought by his predecessor François Bayrou.
-Two days later, he announced the end of "lifetime benefits" for former members of the Government as of 1 January 2026.
+Two days later, he announced the end of "lifetime benefits" for former members of the government as of 1 January 2026.

 On 6 October 2025, Lecornu unveiled a cabinet that was similar to previous governments.
 He resigned hours later amidst threats across the political spectrum to oust him.
 Macron then tasked Lecornu with 48-hour talks to stabilise the government.
 Lecornu also assumed the role of the minister of the armed forces on an interim basis after Bruno Le Maire resigned after only a few hours in office.
-On 10 October 2025, Macron reinstated Lecornu as Prime Minister, resulting in similar criticism.
+On 10 October 2025, Macron reinstated Lecornu as prime minister, resulting in similar criticism.

-On 10 October, like Georges Pompidou and Pierre Mauroy before him, Lecornu was reappointed by Emmanuel Macron as Prime Minister, four days after having resigned.
-He stated that he had accepted "out of a sense of duty" and asserted that he wanted to form a "new government team" which, according to him, would "embody renewal and the diversity of skills."
+On 10 October Lecornu was reappointed by Emmanuel Macron as prime minister, four days after having resigned.
+He stated that he had accepted "out of a sense of duty" and asserted that he wanted to form a "new government team" which, according to him, would "embody renewal and the diversity of skills".